 So, where I had no debt, she compromised by paying the bills so we could get ahead.

 How I Earned Extra Money

-There’s nothing like talking about coffee, road salt, cigarettes and I can’t remember how many other topics earning anywhere from $50- $100 for less than an hour plus they fed me dinner.
+There’s nothing like talking about coffee, road salt, cigarettes, and I can’t remember how many other topics earning anywhere from $50- $100 for less than an hour.

-I did whatever it took to earn money so I didn’t have to pull from the savings that we worked so hard to build since we were in our twenties.
+I did whatever it took to earn money so I didn’t have to pull from the savings we worked to build since we were in our twenties.